skliew/perl-test-http-vcr/README.md

 # Class Methods

-## Furl->new($filename, \[$opts\])
+## Test::HTTP::VCR->new($filename, \[$opts\])

 Returns a Test::HTTP::VCR object.
 Throws error when $filename is not passed in as the first argument.

 - $filename specifies the file path to store the captured responses.
 - $opts is optional.
 It should be a hash reference if used.
 It could contain an optional key 'HTTPCLIENT' to specify the http client that needs its HTTP responses captured.
-Currently only 'Furl' and 'LWP::UserAgent' are supported.
+Currently only Furl, HTTP::Tiny and LWP::UserAgent are supported.

 # Instance Methods

 ## record($code)

 Returns 1.
-Records HTTP responses when HTTP requests are done using the 'HTTPCLIENT' set in _new_ or 'Furl' if 'HTTPCLIENT' is not set.
+Records HTTP responses when HTTP requests are done using the 'HTTPCLIENT' set in _new_ or 'HTTP::Tiny' if 'HTTPCLIENT' is not set.

 ## play($code)